vanessagertman/alpasdev/src/main/resources/docs/database-getting-started.md

 </span>

 When you wrap your CRUD operations in a `useTransaction` block, you are invoking them in the context of the default database connection.
-This is the `DATABASE_CONNECTION` value from your `.env` file and whatever connection you have created with that value when [registering the connections](#registering-database-connections).
+This is the `DB_CONNECTION` value from your `.env` file and whatever connection you have created with that value when [registering the connections](#registering-database-connections).

 If you need to run some CRUD operations on a different connection, you can